lemocla/Which-way-is-up/documentation/testing/user_stories.md

       - ### **Add events**
         - From the dropdown menu under the user icon, I can see a link to add an event
         - When I click on add an event, I am redirected to a page with a form with date input field, place and description,
-        - When I complete the form in a valid format and click on submit, I am redirected to "about page" where the event will be displayed and a toast message informing that I have succesfully created the event is displayed.
+        - When I complete the form in a valid format and click on submit, I am redirected to the "about page" where the event will be displayed and a toast message informing that I have succesfully created the event is displayed.
         - If the form is invalid, error messages will be displayed to let me know to complete required field in a valid format.
         - **Result**: Pass ✅